Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Abstract

 \section{Abstract}

-Quasi-separatrix layers (QSLs) at the Sun are created from regions where channels of open magnetic flux have footpoints near regions of large-scale closed magnetic flux.
-These regions are particularly prone to magnetic reconnection at the Sun.
-In recent simulations of coronal mass ejections (CMEs) with the Magnetohydrodynamic Algorithm outside a Sphere (MAS) model coupled to the Energetic Particle Radiation Environment Module (EPREM) model, common sources of energetic particles were discovered over broad longitudinal distributions in the background solar wind, far from the sites of particle acceleration driven by compressions and shocks in front of CMEs.
-Further investigation revealed these to be accelerated energetic particles from the QSLs and current sheets.
-The energy released from magnetic reconnection near the QSL drives reconnection exhausts and field-aligned flows, which in turn accelerate energetic particles.
-The reconnection process also releases material previously contained within closed magnetic field structures, which are often rich in heavy ions and $^3$He ions, as corroborated by recent PSP observations.
-Therefore, the seed populations produced by QSLs are expected to be rich in $^3$He and heavy ions.
-Thus, we present the first global model of energetic particles accelerated from QSLs and above current sheets from the Sun.
-Our results provide a plausible source for seed populations near the Sun, which likely have $^3$He and heavy ion enhancements.
-These results aid in the development of predictive solar energetic particle models.
+Quasi-separatrix layers (QSLs) at the Sun are created in regions where channels of open magnetic flux have footpoints near regions of large-scale closed magnetic flux.
+These regions show rapid changes in curvature and field-strength.
+Numerical simulations of a relaxed coronal magnetic field and solar wind using the Magnetohydrodynamic Algorithm outside a Sphere (MAS) model coupled to the Energetic Particle Radiation Environment Module (EPREM) model indicate common sources of energetic particles over broad longitudinal distributions in the background solar wind.
+These regions accelerate energetic particles from QSLs and current sheets.
+Here, we develop an analytical framework to describe the acceleration of energetic particles due to the magnetic field changes within and near separatrix layers.
+The reduced field strength near the separatrix layer drives magnetic field magnitude changes that accelerate energetic particles in the presence of plasma flow along the structure.
+Separatrix layers are prone to magnetic reconnection, creating fluctuations in the field that propagate out from the Sun, and release material previously contained within closed magnetic field structures, which are often rich in heavy ions and $^3$He ions.
+Thus, we present a model of energetic particles accelerated from separatrix layers in the corona.
+Our results provide a plausible source for seed populations near the Sun.

 \keywords{}